Postgraduate Open Afternoon 5 September 2018

 - Big Data Processing techniques for processing massive amounts of data

 - Domain-specific techniques for applying Data Science to different domains: Computer Vision, Social Network Analysis, Bio Engineering, Intelligent Sensing and Internet of Things

 - Use case-based projects that show the practical application of the skills in real industrial and research scenarios.

-Students will be offered lectures that explain the core concepts, techniques and tools required for large-scale data analysis.
+You will attend lectures that explain the core concepts, techniques and tools required for large-scale data analysis.
 Laboratory sessions and tutorials will put these elements to practice through the execution of use cases extracted from real domains.
-Students will also undertake a large project where they will demonstrate the application of Data Science skills in a complex scenario.
+You will also undertake a large project where you will demonstrate the application of Data Science skills in a complex scenario.

 The programme is offered by academics from the Networks, Centre for Intelligent Sensing, Risk and Information Management, Computer Vision and Cognitive Science research groups from the School of Electronic Engineering and Computer Science.
 This is a team of more than 100 researchers (academics, post-docs, research fellows and PhD students), performing world leading research in the fields of Intelligent Sensing, Network Analytics, Big Data Processing platforms, Machine Learning for Multimedia Pattern Recognition, Social Network Analysis, and Multimedia Indexing.

 The industrial placement takes place from the September following the taught part of the MSc and is for a maximum of 12 months.
 While it is your responsibility to secure a placement, the EECS Placement Team will provide support by assisting with applications and with interview preparation.